Skip to contents

 How It Fits Together

-metasalmon brings together four pieces: your raw data, the Salmon Data Package specification, the Salmon Domain Ontology (and other vocabularies), and the Salmon Data Standardizer GPT.
+metasalmon brings together four pieces: your raw data, the Salmon Data Package specification, the Salmon Domain Ontology (and other vocabularies), optional in-package LLM review, and the review files written into the package itself.
 When you finish the workflow, the dictionary, dataset/table metadata, and optional code lists are already aligned with the specification, which makes the package ready to publish.
-The ontology keeps the column meanings consistent, and the GPT assistant helps draft descriptions and term choices so you can close the loop without juggling multiple tools.
+The ontology keeps the column meanings consistent, and the package-native review workflow helps draft descriptions and term choices without forcing you into a separate prompt-export side path.

 The high-level flow is:

-create_sdp()takes raw tables, infers the package metadata, writes a review-ready package, gives you a checklist, and keeps default code-level semantic seeding conservative by limiting it to factor/categorical source columns. -
+• Start here: create_sdp() takes raw tables, infers the package metadata, writes a review-ready package, gives you a checklist, auto-fills top column/table semantic suggestions only where fields are blank, and keeps default code-level semantic seeding conservative by limiting it to factor and low-cardinality character source columns.

-write_salmon_datapackage()consumes the metadata, dictionary, codes, and data to write the files in the Salmon Data Package format, while the GPT assistant helps polish the metadata and suggests vocabulary links.
+• write_salmon_datapackage() consumes the metadata, dictionary, codes, and data to write the files in the Salmon Data Package format; the preferred review loop is now the package itself plus README-review.txt / semantic_suggestions.csv, not an external prompt-export workflow.

 For Developers